andytham/game-of-pawns/project-worksheet.md

 What will a player see when the game is started?

 ### Playing The Game
-What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam
+What will be the flow of the game, what will the user be expected to do and what will the user expect from the gam

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?